Pink Lemonade Bundt Cake

 To stick with an authentic “pink lemonade” flavor, stir some pink lemonade mix into a little bit of the batter!

 One of the reasons this cake is so delicious?
-We’re including sour cream!
-Adding sour cream to a cake adds both rich flavor and keeps the crumbs of the cake tender and moist.
+We include sour cream!
+Adding sour cream to a cake adds s rich flavor and keeps the crumbs of the cake tender and moist.
 How does this work?
 It’s time for my favorite subject… kitchen chemistry!

 Adding sour cream to baked goods adds both acid and extra fat to the batter.
 Adding an acidic ingredient lowers the pH of the batter, which affects the structure of the cake.
 The additional hydrogen ions from the acid break apart protein bonds, causing them to unravel.
 This tenderizes the gluten in the flour and results in a more tender crumb.